Even More Benefits of Group Coaching

 A few years ago, I wrote an article called The Benefits of Group Coaching that explored the unique experience of the group coaching format.
-It was based on both academic research and my own experience facilitating coaching groups, and explored things like setting your own personal goals while working with a group, the advantage of a shared learning environment, and how unique role of the coach can differ in group coaching than in individual coaching.
+It was based on both academic research and my own experience facilitating coaching groups, and explored things like setting your own personal goals while working with a group, the advantage of a shared learning environment, and how the unique role of the coach can differ in group coaching than in individual coaching.

 That’s when I realized that I needed to flesh this out more.
-I wanted to understand these themes in more detail, so I did what I often do… I sat down and did a deep analysis of the data, and then I wrote about the results so I could share it with you.
+I wanted to understand these themes in more detail, so I did what I often do… I sat down and did a deep analysis of the data, and then I wrote about the results so I could share them with you.

 Based on the feedback provided by past Live Well ADHD participants, here are even more benefits to group coaching…

 For each Live Well ADHD workshop, I ask the participants to bring in whatever books, websites, podcasts, and other tools or resources that have helped them manage their ADHD effectively.
 This means that every group brings in different resources and we all get to learn about new tools in that workshop.
 I have learned about tons of new resources, such as Jessica McCabe’s website How To ADD (which includes a fabulous TEDx talk that some Live Well ADHD participants have found especially inspirational).
 Here are some other resources that have been recommended in Live Well ADHD workshops:

 Smart But Stuck: Emotions in Teens and Adults with ADHD by Thomas E. Brown

 My Minutes – a popular personal time tracker app

 The One You Feed – a podcast about feeding your good wolf

 From a participant…

 "Live Well ADHD was very beneficial in helping me with managing my ADHD & having a group to help support each other in the same journey.
 The workshop helped guide me to many other great resources available in living with my ADHD." - Cathie F., IT Administrator